gnuyent/sundial/README.md

 </div>
 <br>

-Sundial is a wrapper for San Diego State University's class scheduler with added features.
-Sundial is built for speed and extensibility.
+Sundial is an API wrapper for San Diego State University's class scheduler with added features.
+Sundial is feature built for speed and extensibility.
 It's quick, just like telling time.

 ## Features
 * RESTful API access.
 * Generates parameterized class schedules.
-* Quick links to RateMyProfessor and [assist.org](https://assist.org/).

 ## Installation
 Ensure that you have the latest version of [Python 3](https://www.python.org/downloads/).